 • include planting schemes that increase biodiversity.

-The development will include homes for private buyers, social rental and shared ownership.
+The developments will include homes for private buyers, social rental and shared ownership.

 What impact has this project had?